Which Native Plants to Select

 • Bona Terra Nursery Plant Catalog

-Guidebook to Maryland native plants in the Piedmont Region
+Maryland Native Plants in the Piedmont Region Guidebook

-The Maryland Native Plants Program has produced this 180-page guide of Maryland native plants that are specifically native to the Piedmont Region that covers most of Montgomery County, including almost the entirety of Takoma Park.
+The Maryland Native Plants Program (MNNP) has produced this 180-page guide of Maryland native plants that are specifically native to the Piedmont Region that covers most of Montgomery County, including almost the entirety of Takoma Park.
 The preceding hyperlink takes you to the free version that can be downloaded.
-By mid-February 2026, it should be possible to purchase a print copy for $10 from the Maryland Native Plant Society.
+You may purchase a print copy for $10 from the Maryland Native Plant Society.

 Guides for the Coastal Plains and Mountain Regions of Maryland are coming soon.